KxSystems/docs/docs/ml/toolkit/utilities/xval.md

         ![Figure 2](img/rollforward.png)

         Successive equi-sized bins are taken as validation and training sets for each step.
-This avoids testing a model on historical information which would be counter-productive in testing a model for time-series forecasting.
+This avoids testing a model on historical information which would be counter-productive in testing a model for time-series forecasting for example.